helium/rosetta-helium/README.md

 - Rosetta specs: [https://www.rosetta-api.org/](https://www.rosetta-api.org/)
 - This is NOT a full node, but rather works off the latest snapshot as specified in `blockchain-node`.
 As a result, there is currently no support for historical balances or reconciliation.
 - `blockchain-node` provides the basic blockchain that the Data API reads from
-- `./helium-constructor` implements a simple Express server exposing [helium-js](https://github.com/helium/helium-js) for Construction API actions (transaction construction, signing mechanisms, etc)
+- `./helium-constructor` implements a simple Express server written in TypeScript exposing [helium-js](https://github.com/helium/helium-js) for Construction API actions (transaction construction, signing mechanisms, etc)

 # Quick setup